Killian Cahill: Early life

 From Skryne in County Meath, he attended St Patrick's Classical School in Navan until he received a scholarship to Ashfield College, Dublin.

 Club career

 Cahill played for Skryne Tara AFC and went on to the Shamrock Rovers Academy from the age of 12 years-old.
 He was part of the Under-19 League of Ireland Championship winning team in 2021.
 He joined the Brighton & Hove Albion academy from Shamrock Rovers in 2022, and appeared as an unused substitute for Brighton in the Premier League during the 2024-25 season.
 He also featured in the EFL Trophy for the Brighton U21 side that season.

 Cahill joined for Leyton Orient of EFL League One from Brighton in June 2025 on a two-year contract.
 He made his debut for Leyton Orient on 12 August 2025 in a 1–0 defeat at home to Wycombe Wanderers in the EFL Cup.

 International career

 Cahill is a former Republic of Ireland under-21 international, earning 2 caps between 2023 and 2024.
+On 5 May 2026, Cahill was called-up to the Republic of Ireland senior team for a friendly against Grenada in Murcia, Spain.